JinsolKim-1/Just-C/README.md

-*Learning C language to better understand the fundamentals and foundation of other languages*
+*Learning C language to better understand the fundamentals and foundation of every other languages*